zhengthomastang/MOT_Annot/README.md

    ![Extracted frame images](figures/frame_images.jpg)

-4. Use baseline object detection method, e.g., [Detectron (Mask/Faster R-CNN)](ode.amazon.com/packages/OrvilleEmpennageInference/trees/mainline), to output detection (and segmentation) results.
+4. Use a baseline object detection method, e.g., [Detectron (Mask/Faster R-CNN)](ode.amazon.com/packages/OrvilleEmpennageInference/trees/mainline), to output detection (and segmentation) results.
 The results need to be converted to the [MOTChallenge format](https://motchallenge.net/instructions/).
 An example script for the conversion is given:
    ```
    python src/convert_to_motchallenge_det.py --data-root train/S01
    ```